 Edinburgh University’s Old College is a neoclassical masterpiece designed by Robert Adam in 1789; today it is home to the university’s...

 Probably the most popular photo opportunity in Edinburgh, the life-size statue of Greyfriars Bobby, a Skye terrier who captured the...

 The Bedlam hosts a long-established (more than 25 years) weekly improvisation slot, the Improverts, which is hugely popular with local...

 The restaurant in the stone-vaulted basement of the Victorian part of the National Museum of Scotland serves tasty light lunches,...

-The golden stone and striking modern architecture of the museum's new building, opened in 1998, is one of the city's most distinctive landmarks.
-The five floors of the museum trace the history of Scotland from geological beginnings to the 1990s, with many imaginative and stimulating exhibits – audioguides are available in several languages.
+Broad, elegant Chambers St is dominated by the long facade of the National Museum of Scotland.
+Its extensive collections are spread between two buildings, one modern, one Victorian – the golden stone and striking modern architecture of the new building, opened in 1998, is one of the city's most distinctive landmarks.
+The five floors of the museum trace the history of Scotland from its geological beginnings to the 1990s, with many imaginative and stimulating exhibits.
+Audioguides are available in several languages.

 The new building connects with the original Victorian museum, dating from 1861, the stolid, grey exterior of which gives way to a beautifully bright and airy, glass-roofed exhibition hall.
 The old building houses an eclectic collection covering natural history, archaeology, scientific and industrial technology, and the decorative arts of ancient Egypt, Islam, China, Japan, Korea and the West.